Muddy Ruel: Major League career

 Ruel had another good season in 1925, producing a .310 batting average along with 54 runs batted in and, for the third consecutive year, he led American League catchers in assists and putouts.
-The Senators would win the American League pennant for the second year in a row, however they were defeated by the Pittsburgh Pirates in the 1925 World Series.
+The Senators won the American League pennant for the second year in a row, but were defeated by the Pittsburgh Pirates in the 1925 World Series.
 Ruel hit for a .299 batting average in 1926 and led the American League catchers with a .989 fielding percentage, as the Senators slipped to a fourth-place finish.
-He had one more good season in 1927, posting a .310 batting average and finishing second among catchers in fielding percentage, putouts, assists and baserunners caught stealing.
+He had one more good season in 1927, posting a .310 batting average and finishing second among catchers in fielding percentage, putouts, assists, and baserunners caught stealing.
 Ruel finished sixth in the 1927 American League Most Valuable Player Award balloting.

 After the 1927 season, his offensive production began to diminish, and by 1929, Bennie Tate had begun to take over as the Senators' main catcher.
 In December 1930, Ruel's contract was purchased from the Senators by the Boston Red Sox, who then traded him to the Detroit Tigers in August 1931.
 With the Tigers, he served as a reserve catcher in 1932 working behind Ray Hayworth.
 He returned to the St. Louis Browns in 1933 before ending his playing career with the Chicago White Sox in 1934 at the age of 38.